danhowarthgov/5-things-concon9/README.md

 About user needs in GOV.UK Service Manual: https://www.gov.uk/service-manual/user-research/start-by-learning-user-needs

-Will Myddleton's blog post on research heresies, from a talk he gave at UX Brighton in 2018: http://www.myddelton.co.uk/blog/research-heresies
+Will Myddelton's blog post on research heresies, from a talk he gave at UX Brighton in 2018: http://www.myddelton.co.uk/blog/research-heresies

 ### Hypothesis-driven design